What’s in Season – March Produce and Recipes

 View Recipe

-Sweet Potatoes – The same can be said for sweet potatoes.
-They’re at the end of their freshness, so should be enjoyed for the last time this month.
-If you have too many, you’ll be happy to hear they’re very versatile – you can bake, air fry, or even microwave them and make fries, mash, and more!
+Sweet Potatoes – They’re at the end of their freshness, so should be enjoyed for the last time this month.
+If you have too many, you’ll be happy to hear they’re very versatile – you can bake sweet potato, air fry, or even microwave sweet potatoes.
+Enjoy some sweet potato fries, mashed sweet potatoes, and a sweet potato casserole!

 Sweet potato bread with big air pocket